Rabbi Leah will be on maternity leave from Tuesday 21st March 2023 – Tuesday 19th March 2024.

 She served for a number of years as Progressive Jewish Chaplain for University Students and Young Adults in the UK, and as the congregational rabbi of the Norwich Liberal Jewish Community.
-She received semicha from the Leo Baeck College in London and has lived and worked for almost a decade in Britain.
+She received semicha from the Leo Baeck College in London and has lived and worked for over a decade in Britain.

-Leah has spent three years of her adult life in Jerusalem, learning Torah and on-the-ground organising, as a Fellow at both the Conservative Yeshiva and the Pardes Institute of Jewish Studies, as well as doing a yearlong Fellowship at Yeshivat Hadar in New York City.
+Leah has spent three years of their adult life in Jerusalem, learning Torah and on-the-ground organising, as a Fellow at both the Conservative Yeshiva and the Pardes Institute of Jewish Studies, as well as doing a yearlong Fellowship at Yeshivat Hadar in New York City.

 Leah also holds an MA in Jewish Studies from King’s College London, and a BA in English Literature from the University of Kansas, with concentrations in Modern European History and French language studies at the Alliance Française in Paris.